All Episodes

 Yeah, exactly that.

-So it goes on to say that the legislation is aimed at defending democratic values by fostering, this is great, the sustainability and visibility of trusted, editorially responsible media and news content.
+So it goes on to say that the legislation is aimed at defending democratic values by fostering, this is great, the sustainability and visibility of trusted editorially responsible media and news content.

-You can't trust any media, full stop.
+It can't trust any media, full stop.

 You know, and I'm saying that about what I say as well.